maxhlc/brent/README.md

 ### Usage

-The main script used with BRENT is `sweep.py` which conducts multiple fits based on permutations of supplied arguments.
-An example of a configuration file is available at `./input/sweep.json.example`.
+The main script used with BRENT is `main.py` which is the entry point for various applications in the `./apps/` directory.
+Many of these use configuration files with examples provided in the `./input/` directory.

 TLEs and ILRS orbit product data are expected in JSON and SP3 formats respectively.